Smollett story shows thin line between news and social media

 In many ways, that coverage is an object lesson in the foibles of modern reporting.
 The story showed where news outlets teeter on the line between driving social media and being driven by it, between healthy skepticism and cautious credulity.

-“We have the combination of social media and a polarized country converging here,” said Charles Whitaker, interim dean of Northwestern University’s Medill School of Journalism, Media and Integrated Marketing Communications.
+“We have the combination of social media and a polarized country converging here,” said Charles Whitaker, interim dean of Northwestern University’s Medill School of Journalism, Media, Integrated Marketing Communications.
 Everyone is seeing events “from their political lens.
 No one is really good at distancing themselves.”

 The story began as an account of a hate crime that went viral instantly.